PsyD in Clinical Psychology

 Promoting Mental Health and Serving Society

 The doctoral program in clinical psychology employs the practitioner-scholar model of professional training and prepares students to become licensed clinical psychologists, serving the community through applied clinical practice.
 It is accredited by the American Psychological Association.
 For further information about the accreditation status of this or any other psychology doctoral program, please contact the APA Office of Consultation and Accreditation, American Psychological Association, 750 First Street NE, Washington, D.C.
 20002-4242, Phone: (202) 336-5979.

 Program Length / Units

 4 years / 82 units

 Through clinically relevant courses, clinical training, and applied scholarship, students develop a foundation of knowledge, skills, and values leading to meaningful careers as psychologists.
 Program curriculum is built upon the foundation of psychology as a science and offers comprehensive exposure to evidence-based assessment and treatment.
 Clinical training commences in one of four university community-based clinics and prestigious training institutions and medical centers throughout Southern California.
-Students participate in applied scholarship communities, conducting dissertation research with an emphasis on clinical application and sensitivity to multicultural context and individual differences.
+Students participate in applied scholarship communities, conducting dissertation research with an emphasis on clinical application and sensitivity to multicultural contexts and individual differences.

 - Small class sizes provide a supportive learning environment with meaningful interactions between faculty and students